The following patent was granted by

 SDR,

-the computer server.
-The normal visitor verification would
+The normal visitor verification would then continue, i.e.

-then continue, i.e. current visitor biometrics have already
+current visitor biometrics have already been entered and

-been entered and verified in the pre-processing stage.
-This
+verified in the pre-processing stage.
+This process could be

-process could be used as well at land border crossings, i.e.
+used as well at land border crossings, i.e. at land-ports,

-at land-ports, but rather officials would approach motor
+but rather officials would approach motor vehicles and their

 4.3) Losing a Visitor-Visa Card